NerdCowboy/nerdcowboy/README.md

 # nerdcowboy

+### Howdy! 🤠

 Nerd Cowboy is the personal website of Brent Larson.

-Since viewing source these days can be really difficult with modern tooling, I've published my site so you can take a gander.
+Viewing source these days can be difficult with modern tooling, so I've published my site so you can take a gander.

-If you find any issues, please [send me a message](https://nerdcowboy.com/contact) or submit a pull request.
-I'm still learning, so be kind :)
+If you find any issues, please submit a pull request or [send me a message](https://nerdcowboy.com/contact).